awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 Amazon FSx only supports access from on\-premises clients with non\-private IP addresses on file systems created after December 17, 2020\.

-If you need to access your Amazon FSx for Windows File Server file system that was created before December 17, 2020 using a non\-private IP address range, you can create a new file system by restoring a backup of the file system\.
-For more information, see [Working with Backups](using-backups.md)\.
+If you need to access your FSx for Windows File Server file system that was created before December 17, 2020 using a non\-private IP address range, you can create a new file system by restoring a backup of the file system\.
+For more information, see [Working with backups](using-backups.md)\.

 ## New file system is not registered in DNS<a name="fs-dns-not-registered"></a>